omar-waly-ai/LinkedIn-Ai-Optimizer-Pro/README.md

        alt="DeepSeek" width="190" style="display:inline; vertical-align: bottom;">
 </p>

-**LinkedIn Advanced AI Profile Optimizer** is a cross-platform prompt that works seamlessly on **ChatGPT and DeepSeek**.
-You can use it on your favorite AI platform.
+**LinkedIn AI Optimizer Pro ** A professional-grade, **portable prompt system** that transforms any AI chat into a LinkedIn optimization expert.
+Works seamlessly on **ChatGPT** and **DeepSeek**.
+This isn't just another chatbot - it's a complete 8-step framework built for maximum profile impact

 It’s designed to help professionals at any level improve their LinkedIn profile **visibility, clarity, and impact**, guiding you **step-by-step** through the process: